raif-s-naffah/xapi-rs/doc/EXT_USERS.md

 ### Fetch a _User_  (`GET /<id>`)
 Only _Root_ and _Admin_ can fetch the details of a _User_.
-Again, when the requesting authenticated user is an _Admin_ the targeted user must one managed by that _Admin_.
+Again, when the requesting authenticated user is an _Admin_ the targeted user must be one managed by that _Admin_.

 **`id`**: An existing _User_ ID.